rtzll/src-man/README.md

 # src-man

-A fast, concurrent Git repository manager that automatically pulls updates from all your local repositories.
+A fast, concurrent Git repository manager that auto-updates local repos and shows progress in real time.

 ## Motivation

-I found myself with a growing collection of Git repositories spread across different directories.
+I found myself with a growing collection of Git repos spread across different directories.
 I wanted a simple tool to keep them all up-to-date without having to manually run `git pull` for each one.

 ## Features